 Raising Cherry Shrimp Babies: A Step-by-Step Guide [DOs & DONTs]

-Cherry shrimps are pretty delicate creatures.
-Cherry shrimp babies are much more delicate than the adults.
+Cherry shrimp are pretty delicate creatures, and cherry shrimp babies are much more delicate than adults.
 So, we’ll have to take some special care of the cherry shrimp babies.
-In your shrimp keeping life, at some point, you’ll obviously see little shrimp babies jumping around in the tank.
+In your shrimp-keeping life, at some point, you’ll obviously see little shrimp babies jumping around in the tank.
 So, it is always necessary to know how to take care of these little devils.

-Taking care of cherry shrimp babies is pretty much the same as the adult ones.
+Taking care of cherry shrimp babies is pretty much the same as taking care of adult ones.
 Along with clean water and ideal water parameters, the babies also need lots of hiding places, plants, moss, and a stress-free environment.

-In the rest of the article, I’ll go through each of the factors that you’ll need to make sure for taking proper care of the cherry shrimp babies.
+In the rest of the article, I’ll discuss each of the factors that you’ll need to consider to take proper care of the cherry shrimp babies.
 So, let’s get started!

 How Small Are Baby Cherry Shrimp?

-You can say that baby cherry shrimp look like the miniature form of grown-up cherry shrimp.
-These baby shrimp are so tiny that one can hardly see them.
-The size of baby cherry shrimp ranges from 2.3-2.4 mm.
-Also, their height does not cross over 1 mm.
+Baby cherry shrimp look like miniature grown-up cherry shrimp.
+They are so tiny that one can hardly see them.
+The size of baby cherry shrimp ranges from 2.3 to 2.4 mm, and their height does not exceed 1 mm.

 Proper Water Parameters For Baby Cherry Shrimps